 The environment in which Hughes was raised also played a pivotal role in shaping his worldview and artistic expression.
 Coming from a modest background, he grew up amidst the realities of racial inequality and social injustices.
 These early experiences instilled in him a profound sense of empathy and a desire to use his art as a means of giving voice to those who had been marginalized and silenced.

-In addition to his surroundings, Hughes' upbringing was shaped by the individuals he encountered during his formative years.
+Hughes' upbringing in the Midwest, particularly his time spent in Kansas and Illinois, further influenced his artistic development.
+The rural landscapes, the tight-knit communities, and the struggles of working-class families fostered a deep connection to the lives of everyday people.
+These experiences served as a wellspring of inspiration for his poetry, often celebrating the beauty and resilience found in ordinary lives. | In addition to his surroundings, Hughes' upbringing was shaped by the individuals he encountered during his formative years.
 His parents, James Nathaniel Hughes and Carrie Mercer Langston, both played significant roles in nurturing his love for literature and encouraging his artistic pursuits.
 Furthermore, influential figures such as W.E.B.
-Du Bois and Booker T. Washington, whom Hughes encountered through his voracious reading, provided him with intellectual guidance and helped shape his perspectives on race, identity, and social justice.
+Du Bois and Booker T. Washington, whom Hughes encountered through his voracious reading, provided him with intellectual guidance and helped shape his perspectives on race, identity, and social justice. |

 As we explore these formative influences, it becomes evident that Langston Hughes' childhood and upbringing served as the fertile ground from which his lifelong commitment to artistic expression and social commentary emerged.
 The multifaceted experiences, diverse cultural influences, and personal relationships that shaped his early years laid the groundwork for an extraordinary career that would redefine the landscape of American literature.